webrecorder/browsertrix/docs/user-guide/review.md

 The pages list can be sorted using analysis heuristics to determine the pages that are likely more important to review versus those that might require less attention.
 After selecting a page to review, looking over the analysis heuristics, and checking them against replay, make a decision about if the page capture was successful or unsuccessful and leave a note about what worked well or what might be problematic.

 ???
 Question "Should I review every page?
 (Spoiler alert: probably not!)"
-    When reviewing a crawl of a site that has many similar pages, all of which exhibit the same error and have similar heuristic scores, they're likely all like that and you can _probably_ save yourself the trouble.
+    When reviewing a crawl of a site that has many similar pages, all of which exhibit the same error and have similar heuristic scores, it's likely that they all are similarly broken, and you can _probably_ save yourself the trouble.
 Depending on the website, the heuristic scores may not always be an accurate predictor of quality, but in our testing they are fairly consistent — consistency being the important factor of this tool.
 It is up to you, the curator, to make the final quality judgement!

     Our recommended workflow is: run crawl analysis, examine the most severe issues as highlighted, examine some key examples of common layouts, review any other key pages, and score the crawl accordingly!